 In order to keep your firm sustainable, opportunities need the same level of management as projects you’ve won.
-While not a full CRM, Core includes features that make staying on top of opportunities easy and effective, so you can win the projects you want.
+CORE includes features that make staying on top of opportunities easy and effective, so you can get the projects you want.

 A project is a scope of work you’ve contracted to do.
 In contrast, an opportunity is a scope of work or project you want to do.
 Managing an opportunity involves timely communications and providing the right information in your proposal.